swethaiyerPM/microsoft-graph-docs/api-reference/beta/api/transcript-update.md

 If successful, this method returns a `200 OK` response code and an updated [transcript](../resources/transcript.md) object in the response body.

-If updating transcript is still being generated, this method returns a `405 Method Not Allowed` response code.

 ## Examples

 ### Request